 Richard Norris is a man of many psych talents.
 With Erol Alkan he makes up The Wizard’s Sleeve and alone he’s the talent behind Time & Space Machine.
+His current project, Circle Sky, will release their debut tracks later this year.
 Here he runs down his all-time greatest psychedelic albums.

 Arthur Lee’s startling, revelatory classic highlights the extremes of the psychedelic era.
 It’s joyous, uplifting and sweet in parts, while at the same time menacing, introverted and paranoid.
 I don’t want to spoil it if you’ve never heard it before, so all I’ll say is if you haven’t heard it, you need to.
 It’s unreservedly recommended as one of the all time greatest albums.